andrade16/hackernews-ui/README.md

 # Hacker News Feed
-This project is an alternative UI for the currently existing [Hacker News Feed](https://news.ycombinator.com/news).
+This project is an alternate UI for the currently existing [Hacker News Feed](https://news.ycombinator.com/news).
 The data used for this project is retrieved using the [Firebase](https://www.npmjs.com/package/firebase) npm package.

 ## Set Up Instructions and Commands